Schabinsky/BIManalyst_g_48/A4/A4_Teach.md

 We aimed to design a script that relies on as few variables as possible.
 To achieve this, most functions were built to depend only on quantity sets, with the exception of columns, which did not include any.
 A potential improvement would be to begin the script by processing the IFC file to ensure that all relevant elements contain the necessary quantity sets before the main calculations run.

 #### Failsafes
 To make the script more robust and compatible with different IFC files, additional failsafes should be implemented.
-These checks ensure that the script can handle missing elements, undefined values, or unexpected data structures without causing errors or interruptions during execution
+These checks ensure that the script can handle missing elements, undefined values, or unexpected data structures without causing errors or interruptions during execution.